Book Project 2026 and Charity Fundraiser

 Background

 Having been an assessor for almost 25 years, I’ve had the pleasure of meeting thousands of children, young people, parents and adult clients from all over the world.
-Exploring neurodiversity often involves a long journey and I play a very small role in this, whether I’m perhaps formally diagnosing dyslexia that just ‘makes sense’ after years of suspicion or I’m raising the possibility of other needs, some of which may have gone under the radar until I explain them, such as ADHD, autism, language difficulty or dyspraxia.
+Exploring neurodiversity often involves a long journey and I play a very small role in this, whether I’m perhaps formally diagnosing dyslexia that just ‘makes sense’ after years of suspicion or I’m raising the possibility of other needs, some of which may have gone under the radar until I explain them, such as ADHD, autism, a language difficulty or dyspraxia.

 Why do I want to write a book?